13 ways to lower your cell phone bill

 iPhone settings

-To limit background data on iPhones, go to the Settings app, then General > Background App Refresh to individually enable or disable the background app refresh option for specific apps.
+To limit background data activity on iPhones, go to the Settings app, then General > Background App Refresh to individually enable or disable the background app refresh option for specific apps.

 Android settings